Office of Physical and Occupational Therapy

 What is School-Based Occupational Therapy (OT)?

-It is possible that a student may have a medical diagnosis or a fine motor delay, but it may not adversely affect their performance at school.
+It is possible that a student may have a medical diagnosis or a delay, but it may not adversely affect their performance at school.
 Children who may qualify for outpatient therapy services may not qualify for school-based OT services.
 Students who are currently receiving occupational therapy from an outpatient therapy facility should continue with their outpatient therapy.
 School-based occupational therapy is not a replacement for medical-based, outpatient therapy.

 -